ThomasChauve/aita/docs/source/Documentation/Documentation.rst

 Kernel Density Estimation
 -------------------------

-If you want to have an idea of a basic KDE in dimention refer to https://mathisonian.github.io/kde/
+If you want to have an idea of a basic KDE in one dimention refer to https://mathisonian.github.io/kde/

 Here there is some specificities du to the fact that we are computing